oisinfarrell00/College/Third Year/AI and Applications/seminar6 - Machine Learning/README.md

-# Task: Overview - Agents and Multi-Agent Systems
+# Task: Overview - Machine Learning
 Summarize the material in about 300 words, plus references.
 See the lectures and the literature.Important: you can only use sources outside the course.

 Important: you can only use sources outside the course.
 No powerpoint slides nor web sites created by Anne Håkansson may be used.